We Are Here to Help You

 Additional Background Information about Microtia and Aural Atresia

-Recent studies have shown significant improvements in hearing acuity and classroom performance in children with microtia and aural atresia who are fitted with a specialized bone conducting hearing device called a BAHA or Pronto.
+Recent studies have shown significant improvements in hearing acuity and classroom performance in children with Microtia and Aural Atresia who are fitted with a specialized bone conducting hearing device called a BAHA or Ponto.
 This device is significantly different than a normal hearing aid.
 A normal hearing aid fits within the ear canal and amplifies the sound.
-Children with microtia and aural atresia are born without an ear canal so traditional hearing aids cannot help them.
+Children with Microtia and Aural Atresia are born without an ear canal so traditional hearing aids cannot help them.
 Fortunately, these children often have a normal cochlea embedded deep within the temporal bone, which could allow them to hear if the sound waves could reach it.
 The bone conducting hearing device transfers sound waves into vibrations.
 It is held against the bone immediately behind the malformed ear with a soft headband and the vibrations from the device can be perceived as sound by the cochlea.

 2 Ears 2 Learn.org is a nonprofit organization created to help with this problem.
-We collect used BAHA and Pronto sound processors from audiologist, otolaryngologist, and from patients who no longer need them.
-We have them refurbished and then provide them to children with microtia and aural atresia at limited or no cost.
-Our target group is children between 4 and 10 years of age.
+We collect used BAHA and Ponto Pro sound processors from audiologist, otolaryngologist, and from patients who no longer need them.
+We have them refurbished and then provide them to children with Microtia and Aural Atresia at no cost.
+Our target group is children between birth and 10 years of age.

 Our mission is to also work with each state’s Interagency Coordination Council for Special Education to help them understand that these children are protected by the Individuals with Disabilities Education Act IDEA 602(3).
 We can help each state meet their requirements mandated by the education act by providing a hearing assist device to these children.
-States and school districts can then educate these children more effectively, with fewer IEP’s, fewer grade failures, and less strain on the classroom teachers.
+States and school districts can then educate these children more effectively, with fewer IEP’s, fewer grade failures, and less strain on the classroom teachers and other resources.